Laser engraving: Plastics

 Each plastic has specific material properties, especially the light absorption spectrum.
 The laser irradiation can generate direct chemical modifications, melting or evaporation of the material.
 Plastics are rarely seen in their pure state because several additives are used such as colorants, ultraviolet retardants, release agents, etc. These additives impact the result of laser marking.

 Standard cast acrylic plastic, acrylic plastic sheet, and other cast resins generally laser very well.
 A commonly engraved award is a cast acrylic shape designed to be lasered from the back side.
 Styrene (as in compact disc cases) and many of the thermoforming plastics will tend to melt around the edge of the engraving spot.
 The result is usually "soft" and has no "etch" contrast.
 The surface may actually deform or "ripple" at the lip areas.
 In some applications this is acceptable; for example date markings on 2-litre soda bottles do not need to be sharp.

 For signage and face plates, etc., special laser-marked plastics were developed.
 These incorporate silicate or other materials which conduct excess heat away from the material before it can deform.
 Outer laminates of this material vaporise easily to expose different coloured material below.

 Other plastics may be successfully engraved, but orderly experimentation on a sample piece is recommended.
 Bakelite is said to be easily laser-engraved; some hard engineering plastics work well.
 Expanded plastics, foams and vinyls, however, are generally candidates for routing rather than laser engraving.
 Plastics with a chlorine content (such as vinyl, PVC) produce corrosive chlorine gas when lasered, which combines with Hydrogen in the air to produce vaporised hydrochloric acid which can damage a laser engraving system.
-Urethane and silicone plastics usually don't work well—unless it is a formulation filled with cellulose, stone or some other stable insulator material.
+Urethane and silicone plastics usually do not work well, unless it is a formulation filled with cellulose, stone or some other stable insulator material.

-Many light switchplates from companies such as Leviton or Lutron can be laser engraved.
-Again, experimentation may be necessary to develop the correct laser settings to result in engraving the surface rather than melting it.
-Often the laser engraving is followed by backfilling with paint on the engraved surface to produce more contrast between the engraved surface and the surrounding surface.

 Kevlar can be laser-engraved and laser-cut.
 However, Kevlar does give off extremely hazardous fumes (cyanide gas) when it is vaporised.